run-x/opta-docs/content/en/Getting started/opta-local.md

 docker rm $KCLUSTER
 ```

+You can confirm that the docker containers named `opta-local-cluster-control-plane` and `opta-local-registry` have been removed by issuing the `docker ps` command.
 ## Troubleshooting

 If things don't seem to be working as expected, here are some places to start debugging Opta Local